Notessh2a

 // Done.

-The select statement is not a loop, it executes one case even if multiple are ready and then exits.
+A select statement is not a loop, it executes one case even if multiple are ready and then exits.

 Read-Only & Write-Only Channels